-The 2025 Climate Histories conference has the ambition to bring academics, the public, and artists together to reimagine storytelling about the experiences of living in a world with changing climate.
+The 2025 ESEH Climate Histories conference has the ambition to bring academics, the public, and artists together to reimagine storytelling about the experiences of living in a world with changing climate.
 Coinciding with the conference, we have organized a program of art interventions on the same theme.
 Through generous funding from Nordic Culture Fund and Future Earth we were able to support seven artists through an open call to activate their proposed art interventions during the conference.
 The seven interventions will be open to the public as well as the conference attendees.
 Tuesday, August 19th and Wednesday, August 20th from 18 – 21, these interventions will be exhibited, and you are warmly welcomed to participate.
 Several of the interventions will also be available for our online conference attendees.
+In addition we also have funded two long term artists, three video artists whose work will be available in a video room, and one filmmaker whose film will be screened at the event.
+Find out more about the artists below.

 Meet the seven artists and read about their work for the Climate Histories Art Interventions Project